4 Signs of gaslighting in relationships – hello, it’s coming from you!

 stop right there.
 All seemingly harmless on the outside when said in a tone of amusement, or to lighten an unpleasant mood, but think about if roles were reversed and your partner said this to you in a time of distress or when you experience *big* feelings.

 Saying these things can actually be more destructive than helpful.
 Visualize this as severing or withdrawing the connection [trust, faithfulness, devotion, reliability, safety] between you, because that’s what this is doing.
-It’s like a dagger ever so slowly being wedged in the emotional connection.
+It’s like a dagger ever so slowly being wedged into the heart of emotional connection.

-And, let’s be real, everyone has probably experienced a time where their partner’s *big*, “unnecessary”, and likely negative feelings or emotions about something – that maybeeeee you caused or brought about – were an inconvenience or *annoyance* to you.
-Maybe their feelings are completely *inaccurate* or overblown, to which you say, “That wasn’t my intention [to make you feel that way].
+And, let’s be real, everyone has probably experienced a time where their partner’s *big*, “unnecessary”, and likely negative feelings or emotions about something – that maybeeeee your actions caused – were an inconvenience or annoyance to you.
+Maybe their feelings are completely inaccurate or overblown, to which you say, “That wasn’t my intention [to make you feel that way].

-Much like invalidation, there are also ways you may be shutting down your partner’s perspective or experience through their lens.
+Much like invalidation, there are also ways you may be shutting down your partner’s perspective or experience in life and the world around them through their lens.
 How your partner sees, views, perceives the world, a particular situation, or an event may be entirely different from the way you do.
 For example, you’re both looking at the same flower and your partner says it’s red when, to you, it’s clearly orange.
 Someone has colorblindness, LOL, but who?

 In all seriousness, though, why is disrespect even on the goal list?
 Is it really about the color of the flower, or is it about being right?
 While I fully believe in Truth, at what point does disrespect, exclusion, inferiority or insignificance become the expense?
 What are we doing when we’re refusing to allow space for your partner to simply have their own personal experience or perspective, wrong or not?